 I would say that the toe box area has a medium width.
 I have pretty average feet and they fit me really well.
 I’m guessing that the new stretch mesh will support almost any size feet anyway.

-The On Cloud X comes in a large variety of men’s and women’s specific colours so be sure to check them out in the On-Running store.
-The colour scheme of the shoes In my review is called “Storm & Flash“.
+The color scheme of the shoes In my review is called “Glacier | Olive“.
 I love having the “flash” of orange on the shoe, it really spices up my running outfit.
-The colour of the Cloud X Women’s shoe, pictured to the left (above on mobile) is called “Red & Flash“.
-Pretty spicy hey!
+The color of the On Cloud X Women’s shoe, pictured to the right (above on mobile) is called “White | Black“.
+Pretty nice hey!

 Running in the On Cloud X

-The On Cloud X are so comfortable for running on the roads and light trails.
+The On Running Cloud X are so comfortable for running on the roads and light trails.
 I haven’t tried any technical trails with them yet but if I do, I’ll update this post to share my thoughts with you.
 So far they have been very good for long and fast runs and I feel like I can push harder in my training sessions knowing that my feet won’t suffer for it.
 This, in turn, motivates me to want to run more often, which is so important during training blocks.

-UPDATE 1/18/2019: I ended up running a 50km trail ultramarathon in these during the summer and they performed better than I thought they would!
+UPDATE: I ended up running a 50km trail ultramarathon in these during the summer and they performed better than I thought they would!
 The trails were mostly forest and buffed.
 I still rate these as one of my favorite On shoes for running!